How Many Items to Put on a Baby Registry

 Factors That Can Affect the Number of Items on Your Registry

-Various factors can influence the number of items that you put on your baby registry.
+Various factors can influence the number of items that you put on your baby registry, especially if these are gifts for a baby shower.
 But the following four are the most relevant.

 First-Time Mom or Not?